codefellows-seattle-java-401d1/28-filterable-lists/README.md

 - Confirmation of color-blindness accessability per [WCAG 2.0](http://www.w3.org/TR/WCAG20/) standards thanks to [WebAIM](https://webaim.org/resources/contrastchecker/) resources

+- Below resource didn't fix problem, but leaving it in, in case I understand this better later

+- Troubleshooting adapater file issues with help from [Willow Tree Apps](https://willowtreeapps.com/ideas/android-fundamentals-working-with-the-recyclerview-adapter-and-viewholder-pattern/)

 All images and references related to Star Wars are Copyright protected and property of the Walt Disney Corporation.